NBA power rankings 2024-25: Celtics back on top of final rankings, Thunder, Cavaliers round out top three

 Want to know which sportsbook is offering the best lines for every game on the NBA calendar?
 Check out the NBC Sports’ Live Odds tool to get all the latest updated info from DraftKings, FanDuel, BetMGM & more!

-Expert picks & predictions for Friday’s Clippers vs. Hawks game
+Expert picks & predictions for Wednesday’s Pistons vs. Heat game

 NBC Sports Bet Best Bet

-Vaughn Dalzell (@VmoneySports) likes the Hawks +3 and ML versus the Clippers:
+Vaughn Dalzell (@VmoneySports) leans the Pistons to cover versus the Heat:

 Please bet responsibly.
 If you or someone you know has a gambling problem, call the National Gambling Helpline at 1-800-522-4700.